cb0/LiskPHP/README.md

 ### Completeness

-This list shows the api sections that are currently supported.
+This list shows the lisk api sections that are currently supported.
-As you can see it is not complete yet.
-However the sections marked as complete should already work.

 - [x] Accounts
 - [x] Loader